grafana/agent/docs/sources/operator/api.md

 </td>
 <td>
 <p>SigV4 configures SigV4-based authentication to the remote_write endpoint.
-Will be used if SigV4 is defined, even with an empty object.</p>
+SigV4-based authentication is used if SigV4 is defined, even with an empty object.</p>
 </td>
 </tr>
 <tr>